informalsystems/ibc-starknet/README.md

 starkli declare --compiler-version 2.6.2 contracts/target/dev/starknet_ibc_simple_storage.contract_class.json
 ```

-This will declare the contract class.
-Note down the `CONTRACT_CLASS` from the
+This will declare the contract class on the _Starknet_.
+Note down the
-output.
+`CONTRACT_CLASS` from the output.

 ```bash
 starkli deploy <CONTRACT_CLASS>
 ```

-This will deploy the contract.
-Note down the `CONTRACT_ADDRESS` from the output.
+This will deploy the contract on the _Starknet_.
+Note down the
+`CONTRACT_ADDRESS` from the output.

 # Interact with the contract